 A slug infested kitchen (I learned to NEVER walk barefoot in that place)

-A room mate who hated me for no reason and subsequently called me the Bad Word before I decided to move out.
+A room mate who hated me for no reason.

 A landlord that would often invite himself into my room without prior notification, not even a knock

 A burst pipe that destroyed my bedroom wall and floor

 A year living in a room in a French residence hall that was only slightly bigger than a Volkswagen Passat.
 (Bathroom included in this space)

 So, if you haven’t found your perfect place yet, don’t panic…neither have I. Although, from learning from past experience, my apartment situations have gotten progressively better.

 Here are some do’s and don’ts to guide you in your own apartment hunt.